In terms of how they get paid, NASCAR drivers are different from athletes in team sports.

 Known as “Candy Man” for his longtime association with candy manufacturer Mars Wrigley, Kyle drives a car with M&M decals.

-Kurt Busch, 43, has dropped hints recently that he might retire after this NASCAR season.
-If he does, he will wrap up a stellar career, highlighted by the 2004 NASCAR Cup Series championship and the 2017 Daytona 500.
+Kurt Busch, 43, dropped hints last year that he might retire after this NASCAR season.
+However, he came back this year for his 21st season in the NASCAR Cup Series and his first 23XI race.
+Busch’s NASCAR career highlights include the 2004 NASCAR Cup Series championship and the 2017 Daytona 500.

 The versatile driver also won the 2003 IROC championship and raced in the Indianapolis 500, 24 Hours of Daytona and NHRA events.